plisdku/pyo3-tutorial/notes/25-11-25-starting.md

 ├── main.py
 ├── notes
 │   └── 25-11-25-starting.md
-└── pyproject.tomlin
+└── pyproject.toml
 ```

 I ran the hello-world with `uv run main.py` which initialized a new virtual environment at `.venv` in the repo.
 I had to add `.venv` to my .gitignore manually since I'd already created a pretty empty one.

 It is suggested to use `uv run <command>` because it will always use the right environment (I guess that is, the one present)...
 I see that there is a `.python-version` file now in the root of my repo.
-It has a single line in it, reading `3.14`, and I changed it to `3.12` and ran `uv run python --version`.
+Yes, `uv` created this, and uses it when making a new virtual environment.
+It has a single line in it, originall `3.14`, and I changed it to `3.12` and ran `uv run python --version`.
 After a tweak to the `pyproject.toml` to allow older pythons, this actually rebuilt my virtual environment for me.

 Anyway I'm up to here now: